oicr-gsi/queue_use/README.md

 * Total (G) : the total amount of memory available for nodes of this size
 * Used (G) : the total amount of memory being used on nodes of this size
 * Efficiency (%) : the amount of memory being used as a percentage of the total amount of requested memory

+### Prometheus Pushgateway

+Three metrics are sent to the Prometheus Pushgateway:

+* sgequeue_hvmem: The current requested virtual memory (bytes) used on the given queue
+* sgequeue_maxvmem: The current maximum virtual memory (bytes) used on the given queue
+* sgequeue_memtotal: The current maximum virtual memory (bytes) available on the given queue

+Each has attributes:

+* job: queue name
+* nodesize: size of the node in GB

 ## License